Skip to main content

 Can Lifestyle Interventions Raise Testosterone Enough?

 The ultimate potential of lifestyle interventions depends entirely on the initial diagnosis.
-For a man with clinically low testosterone due to functional hypogonadism secondary to obesity, a dedicated and successful effort to lose 10-15% of his body weight, combined with and optimized sleep, can absolutely raise his testosterone levels back into the normal, healthy range.
+For a man with clinically low testosterone due to functional hypogonadism secondary to obesity, a dedicated and successful effort to lose 10-15% of his body weight, combined with resistance training and optimized sleep, can absolutely raise his testosterone levels back into the normal, healthy range.

 In this context, lifestyle interventions are the most direct and appropriate form of treatment.
 For a man whose low testosterone is the result of a pituitary adenoma or testicular failure, these same lifestyle changes will improve his health but will not correct the fundamental inability of his body to produce the hormone.